Revisiting a Kashmiri-Style Buddhist Image of Vajrasatva with Consort

 Dr. Pratapaditya Pal

 Dr. Pratapaditya Pal is a world-renowned Asian art scholar.
 He was born in Bangladesh and grew up in Kolkata.
+He was educated at the universities of Calcutta and Cambridge (U.K.).
 In 1967, Dr. Pal moved to the U.S. and took a curatorial position as the 'Keeper of the Indian Collection' at the Museum of Fine Arts in Boston, he has lived in the United States ever since.
 In 1970, he joined the Los Angeles County Museum of Art and worked there as the Senior Curator of Indian and Southeast Asian Art until he retired in 1995.
 He has also been Visiting Curator of Indian, Himalayan and Southeast Asian Art at the Art Institute of Chicago (1995–2003) and Fellow for Research at the Norton Simon Museum in Pasadena (1995–2005).
 Dr. Pal was General Editor of Marg from 1993 to 2012.
 He has written over 60 books on Asian art, whose titles include, Art of the Himalayas: Treasures from Nepal and Tibet (1992), The Peaceful Liberators: Jain Art from India (1999) and The Arts of Kashmir (2008).
-He has furthermore written over 200 papers on Asian art.
-In 2009 Dr. Pal was awarded the Padma Shri for his extraordinary contribution to the sphere of art.
+A regular contributor to Asianart.com among other journals at the age of 82, Dr. Pal is currently engaged in completing a biography of Ananda K. Coomaraswamy.

 1. The technical report is available with the present owner of the bronze.
 The broken central lobe of the crown with the effigy of the Buddha missing in the original has been recently restored.